andreisilviudragnea/solana-replay-history/README.md

 my download speed is the best.

-If you check the [257034560](https://console.cloud.google.com/storage/browser/mainnet-beta-ledger-europe-fr2/257034560) folder, you will see both a snapshot for slot [257034560](https://console.cloud.google.com/storage/browser/_details/mainnet-beta-ledger-europe-fr2/257034560/snapshot-257034560-3BEhaqKsp7r3cTwM8HH2wQZDGGRhiwvkQcGMGpsrTJFj.tar.zst) and a folder called [hourly](https://console.cloud.google.com/storage/browser/mainnet-beta-ledger-europe-fr2/257034560/hourly) containing other snapshots.
+If you check the [257034560](https://console.cloud.google.com/storage/browser/mainnet-beta-ledger-europe-fr2/257034560) bucket, you will see both a snapshot for slot [257034560](https://console.cloud.google.com/storage/browser/_details/mainnet-beta-ledger-europe-fr2/257034560/snapshot-257034560-3BEhaqKsp7r3cTwM8HH2wQZDGGRhiwvkQcGMGpsrTJFj.tar.zst) and a bucket called [hourly](https://console.cloud.google.com/storage/browser/mainnet-beta-ledger-europe-fr2/257034560/hourly) containing other snapshots.